Up to list of GNU SETL manuals

 If input is a hyphen (-) or is not specified, setlcpp reads from standard input (stdin).

-The output argument, which can only be present if input is present, must name a writeable file or be a hyphen representing standard output (stdout), the default.
+The output argument, which can only be present if input is present, must name a writable file or be a hyphen representing standard output (stdout), the default.

-Note that setlcpp is case-sensitive, regardless of any --keyword-case or --identifier-case options that might have been passed to a parent setl command.
+Note that setlcpp is case-sensitive despite any --keyword-case or --identifier-case options that might have been passed to a parent setl command.

 Like cpp, the setlcpp command returns 0 to the operating system on success, non-zero on failure.